top of page

 Oh my de-pinning tools I bought also don't work for the round pins I need to de-pin.
 Sooo I bought a Genuine BMW tool... $60 for a freaking depinning tool but hey, sometimes you gotta pay to play...

-The wiring is very close to being done at this point, kind of weird to realize that though.
+The wiring is very close to being done at this point (though how many times have I said that by now?).
 It's felt until now like every time I crossed one hurdle with the wiring it only revealed more, bigger hurdles.
-But now I think it's all finally figured out, heck the "adapter harness" is finished - just needs a few ring terminals.
+But now I think it's all finally figured out.
 I was even able to fit the DME, Valvetronic DME and IVM in the DME box like I wanted to.
-It's pretty tight - I don't think that extra fan is optional - but it fits...
+It's pretty tight, but it fits...

 0 comments